shwwoooo/L.A.S.T./README.md

 # L.A.S.T
- This is a late student registeration system particularly for my school, though it can be used for other middle schools that provide student ID cards for their students.
+These codes stored on Github are for a late student registeration system particularly for my school, though it can also be used for other middle schools that provide student ID cards for their students.